-Through the grace of God, ACTION contributes tremendously to the lives of the less fortunate brothers and sisters in Egypt and Sudan.
+Through the grace of God, ACTION continued to contribute tremendously to the lives of the less fortunate brothers and sisters in Egypt and Sudan.
 The more people know about its activities, the more contributions will reach the thousands of needy individuals.

-Action has a variety of projects and activities, specially designed to meet the different and special needs of our disadvantaged Coptic brothers and sisters in Egypt and Sudan.
+Action has continued the variety of projects and activities, specially designed to meet the different and special needs of our disadvantaged Coptic brothers and sisters in Egypt AND Sudan.